-Indicator State Activity Mandated Measures (SAMM) Reference/FRL 1a Average Number of Work Days to Initiate Complaint Inspections (State Formula) Negotiated 1b Average Number of Work Days to Initiate Complaint Inspections (Federal Formula) N/A 2a Average Number of Work Days to Initiate Complaint Investigations (State Formula) Negotiated 2b Average Number of Work Days to Initiate Complaint Investigations (Federal Formula) N/A 3 Percent of Complaints and Referrals Responded to within 1 Work Day (Imminent Danger) 100% 4 Number of Denials where Entry Not Obtained 0 5 Average Number of Violations per Inspection with Violations by Violation Type - SWRU/Other National: +/- 20% 6 Percent of Total Inspections in the Public Sector Grant:+/- 5% 7 Planned vs. Actual Inspections - Safety/Health Grant: +/- 5% 8 Average current serious penalty in Private Sector (total and by size of employer) National +/- 25% 9 Percent In Compliance - Safety/Health National +/- 20% 10 Percent of Work Related Fatalities Responded to in 1 Work Day 100% 11 Average Lapse Time - Safety/Health National: +/- 20% 12 Percent Penalty Retained National: +/- 15% 13 Percent of initial inspections with employee walk around representation or employee interview 100% 14 Percent of 11c investigations completed within 90 calendar days 100% 15 Percent of 11 (c) complaints that are meritorious National: +/- 20% 16 Average number of calendar days to complete 11 (c) investigation 90 17 Percent of Enforcement Presence National: +/- 25%
+Indicator State Activity Mandated Measures (SAMM) Reference/FRL 1a Average Number of Work Days to Initiate Complaint Inspections (State Formula) Negotiated 1b Average Number of Work Days to Initiate Complaint Inspections (Federal Formula) N/A 2a Average Number of Work Days to Initiate Complaint Investigations (State Formula) Negotiated 2b Average Number of Work Days to Initiate Complaint Investigations (Federal Formula) N/A 3 Percent of Complaints and Referrals Responded to Within One Work Day (Imminent Danger) 100% 4 Number of Denials where Entry Not Obtained 0 5 Average Number of Violations per Inspection with Violations by Violation Type - SWRU/Other National Average: +/- 20% 6 Percent of Total Inspections in the State and Local Government Grant Goal:+/- 5% 7 Planned vs. Actual Inspections - Safety/Health Grant Goal: +/- 5% 8 Average Current Serious Penalty in Private Sector (Total and by Size of Employer) National Average: +/- 25% 9 Percent in Compliance - Safety/Health National Average: +/- 20% 10 Percent of Work-Related Fatalities Responded to in One Work Day 100% 11 Average Lapse Time - Safety/Health National Average: +/- 20% 12 Percent Penalty Retained National Average: +/- 15% 13 Percent of Initial Inspections with employee Walk Around Representation or employee Interview 100% 14 Percent of State 11(c) Analog Investigations Completed Within 90 Calendar Days 100%

+15 Percent of State 11(c) Analog Complaints That Are Meritorious National Average: +/- 20% 16 Average Number of Calendar Days to Complete a State 11(c) Analog Investigation 90 17 Percent of Enforcement Presence National Average: +/- 25%

-\1b and 2b are for informational purposes only and are not mandated measures.
+^{1}b and 2b are for informational purposes only and are not mandated measures.

-- 2. SIR.
-An "Interim SIR" consists of a subset of activity measures which are no longer included in the SAMM.
+- 2. State Indicator Report (SIR).
+A SIR consists of a subset of activity measures which are no longer included in the SAMM.
 The SIR is intended to be an internal management report. - a.
 Frequency.
 The report is run quarterly and cumulatively and contains quarterly and year-to-date totals. - b.
 Guidelines for Use.
 The SIR is primarily a report of activity data for state occupational safety and health managers' use in the internal management of their program.
 As appropriate, OSHA and State Plan staff may use the SIR to supplement the SAMM as a source of information for evaluating a potential problem related to carrying out a mandated activity.